2022 Russian crude oil price cap sanctions: Russia

-Switzerland

-On 8 December 2022 Switzerland joined the EU sanction rules relating to the price cap, followed by the oil product price cap on 15 February 2023.

-Turkey

-From 5 December 2022 Turkey demanded proof of full insurance on all tankers proposing to use its straits, to enter or leave the Black Sea, causing a traffic jam of tankers.
-The temporary holdup was resolved by 12 December.
+Russia claims its exports had already involved different types of crude oil sources.
+The RF exported Urals crude, a type of commodity that undergoes particular dynamics controlled by Russia, and as these discounts are gradually reduced, income flows to Russia will increase again, "contributing to the gradual recovery of tax revenues from the oil sector, especially in the second half of 2023," according to TASS, quoting the Ministry of Finance.

+To reduce the taxation impact of the sanctions, Russia set a maximum discount to Brent oil for tax purposes of $34 in April 2023, decreasing monthly to $25 in July 2023, resulting in oil companies paying higher taxes if the real discount is higher.
+Russia is also seeking to create a Ural price index, rather than using western indices, for tax revenue purposes.

 Ukraine

 Ukrainian president Volodymyr Zelenskyy called the oil cap "a weak position" and not "serious" enough to damage to the Russian economy.

 In December 2022 Ukraine provided the International Maritime Organization a list of 30 oil tankers that they believed were involved in ship to ship transfers of Russian oil, risking environment pollution.
 The tankers flagged by Malta, Greece, Panama and Liberia with some switching-off AIS transponders.

 OPEC

+Global oil production was 100m bpd in 2022.
+The ten OPEC countries produce around 24.5m bpd and generally produce 1m bpd less than their target production.
+Russia is not in OPEC, its roughly 10m bpd comes into the OPEC+ number of around 40m bpd in 2022.

 Some OPEC delegates attending an OPEC meeting in Vienna on 4 December 2022 believed that the production of Russian oil could decrease from the current 9.9m bpd by over 1m bpd because of the price cap.
 The International Energy Agency believes the drop in production could be 1.4m bpd.
 Some OPEC delegates believe global production should be decreased to force the recent fall in oil prices back to a higher level, whilst others believe a small increase in production could be undertaken to fill the gap left by the predicted fall in Russian production.
 The OPEC decision was to not change production levels from those set in October 2022.

-OPEC production in February 2023 was 28.97m bpd, up 0.15m bpd from January but still 0.88m bpd short of the targeted production.
+OPEC production in February 2023 was up 0.15m bpd from January but still 0.88m bpd short of the targeted production.
+In March OPEC oil shipped was 24.1m bpd up 0.53m bpd from February and 1m bpd higher than March 2022. addition to the existing 0.5m bpd cut by Russia, Saudi Arabia will cut oil production by a similar amount and Iran by 0.21m bpd, UAE, Kuwait, Algeria and Oman are making smaller cuts.

+On 4 June 2023 at an OPEC meeting Saudi Arabia announced it would continue further cuts through 2024 as the oil price had fallen below the $80 level it needed to cover its budget, other countries, including OPEC+, agreed to continue their previous cuts.